This post has been sponsored by Vermont Creamery. All opinions are my own.

 - 1 cinnamon stick

-- 1 sprig fresh rosemary more as garnish
+- 1 sprig fresh rosemary, more as garnish

 - 6 cups water

-- 1 cup Vermont Creamery mascarpone cheese
+- 1 cup mascarpone cheese

-- ¼ cup hazelnuts roughly chopped
+- ¼ cup hazelnuts, or any other nuts, roughly chopped

 Instructions

 - Pour the water over the ingredients.
-Drizzle them with the honey.

 - Put the lid on and bring it to a boil over medium heat.
 Turn down the heat to medium-low and let it simmer for 15-20 minutes or until a knife inserted in one of the pears goes in and out easily.